WO2010019739A1 - Method and apparatus for sandal with hidden strap adjustment - Google Patents

 In one embodiment of the current invention, a wedge-shaped heel is provided so that a compartment is created in the heel wedge in order to hide and protect the strap or other adjustment mechanism.
 This compartment may be covered or may be left uncovered.

 In one embodiment of the current invention, the upper part of the shoe is tied to the foot by routing wide straps or strings through the sole and then securing the straps or strings to each other below the sole.
+In one embodiment of the current embodiment, an adjustable shoe is provided for children to allow for the periodic adjustment of the size of the shoe.

 In the various embodiments of the current invention, several types of fastening devices and methods may be used including buckling the straps, snaps, tying the straps, or pinning or clamping the straps.